DorenCalliku/markdown-cv/index.md

 ## Scholarships+

-### Merit-based
+- Scholarship from the Ministry of Education (Italy) for my master's studies at the University of Pavia.
 - __TUBITAK-1512__ (200.000 TL) for starting a tech start-up (dropped after winning).
+- Erasmus+ Scholarship, Erasmus+ Program support for exchange @<ins>[KTH](https://www.kth.se/en)</ins>, Sweden.
 - Comprehensive Scholarship, Bilkent University.

-### Others
-- Scholarship from the Ministry of Education (Italy) for following my studies at the University of Pavia.
-- Erasmus+ Scholarship, Erasmus+ Program support for exchange @<ins>[KTH](https://www.kth.se/en)</ins>, Sweden.

 ## Projects